Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_5/README.md

    change GPU ID in line 171 if nessaray, default value is 3

 ## Prepare Customized COCO Dataset

+COCO is a large-scale object detection, segmentation, and captioning dataset including 330K images (>200K labeled) in 91 object types, which are used widely in ML/AI researches.
+For detailed information about the dataset, please refer to [COCO official website](https://cocodataset.org/#home).

 If you would like to retrain the network, evaluate mAP before directly deploying the network on board, the COCO dataset used by this network needs to be prepared with necessary process.